 Ultimately, if you’re looking for an enclosed litter pan, and you’ve got the money up-front, get the Modkat Flip.

 It helps to regulate smells and reduces litter tracking, the two main reasons we choose an enclosed cat litter box.

-It’s also attractive and super easy-to-clean, which makes it a thorough winner.
+It’s also attractive and super simple to clean, which makes it a thorough winner.

 Runners-Up in Enclosed Litter Boxes